dried sungold tomato appetizers on homemade sesame flax crackers.

 • Sprinkle lightly with salt or other desired garnish- coarse black pepper or herbs can also be good.

-• Bake for 90 minutes.
+• Bake for 90 minutes, or until crackers are crisp and have no damp spots (baking time may vary depending on how thickly you spread your crackers).
 Rotate the trays halfway through so they bake evenly.

 • Let cool on wire racks, break into desired sizes, and store in airtight containers.